Akakura Onsen is one of the world’s oldest ski areas, opening in the 1930s as Japan’s first international ski resort.

 Food and drink

-The Akakura Onsen village predates the ski area, but it developed rapidly in the 1950s and 60s—which is why it looks rather old and shabby.
+The Akakura Onsen village predates the ski area, but it developed rapidly in the 1950s and 60s — which is why it looks a little shabby compared to newer resort areas.
 While there aren’t any nightclubs on the main street, there are plenty of cafes, bars, and restaurants to keep you nourished.
-Akakura Crepe has been serving an astounding variety of crepes for more than 30 years.
+A popular local snack are crepes from many of the shops on the main street.

 Alternative snow activities